• Skip to primary navigation

 Git log P or Patch

-The git log patch command display is super handy because it not only shows the files that have been modified but also provides the juicy details of where those modifications occurred.
+The git log patch command display is super handy because it shows the files that have been modified and provides the juicy details of where those modifications occurred.
 No more guessing which lines were added, removed, or updated!

 git log –patch